This is another common argument against trainers who train without force. It usually goes like this:

 - and always at least one dog belonging to the person defending aversives

-When a force-free trainer gives examples of highly successful training with any of these types of dogs, they are met either with circular reasoning (“well it wasn’t really a high drive dog,” or “it wasn’t from working lines”), quibbling about the details, or silence.
+When a positive reinforcement-based trainer gives examples of highly successful training with any of these types of dogs, they are met either with circular reasoning (“well it wasn’t really a high drive dog if it could be trained without aversives”), moving the goalposts (“it wasn’t from working lines”), quibbling about the details, or silence.

 What I honestly think the claim boils down to: it’s OK to use aversives on particular dogs or particular behaviors that are hard for that particular person to train to the degree of reliability or precision they want.
 And that most of the people who say “all dogs are different” believe that since they don’t know how to get the results they want without aversives, it can’t be done.
-And because punishment comes so naturally to all of us.
+Guess what?
+There is usually a trainer with more skills who can do it, and many will share their expertise.

 I think defending the use of aversives for “some dogs” is about our human susceptibility to the seduction of punishment, and not about treating dogs as individuals at all.